Mathieu0321/F21-1010/class/lect/Lect-02/Lect-02.raw.md

 7. Basic testing
 8. Functions - parameters - return values
 9. if
+10. Comparison for equality, `==` operator.
+Also `!=` not equal.
-10. if / else
+11. if / else
-11. ':' starts a block
+12. ':' starts a block
-12. Indentation
+13. Indentation
-13. a = a + 1 - not algebra
+14. a = a + 1 - not algebra
-14. Files
+15. Files
-15. Import of files
+16. Import of files
-16. Input
+17. Input
-17. Output
+18. Output
-18. Formatting of output
+19. Formatting of output
-19. Patterns in code
+20. Patterns in code
-20. Fast and Slow Learning
+21. Fast and Slow Learning

+## Requirements

+Implement a python faction that will convert from miles to kilometers and return that value.

+Implement a program that will use the function, prompt for input in miles and then print out the result in kilometers.

 ## Step 1